natcap/invest.users-guide/source/getting_started.rst

 + **InVEST_<version>_Documentation.pdf**, the InVEST User Guide in PDF format.
 + **Uninstall_<version>.exe**, which will uninstall InVEST.
 + **HISTORY.rst**, lists of all of the updates included in each new version.
++ If you chose to also install sample data, they will be located in the folder **sample_data**, with a sub-folder for each model's data.

 Additionally, shortcuts for all InVEST standalone applications will be added to your Windows start menu under *All Programs -> InVEST |version|*